 The presented framework has to be evaluated over time on mostly qualitative reusability measures, such as applicability, scalability and ease of adoption.
 Our prototype implementation using this framework is a first attempt.
 Here, we are mainly concerned with identifying and implementing benchmarks to evaluate similar systems.
-Common methods for evaluating information retrieval systems focus on measuring the effectiveness of the system [17], defined as the relevance of retrieved documents as determined by a human judge.
-Precision and Recall figures are then calculated for the system.
+Common methods for evaluating information retrieval systems focus on measuring the effectiveness of the system [15], defined as the relevance of retrieved documents as determined by a human judge.
+Precision and Recall figures are then calculated for the system according to the following formulae: